OfficeDev/Project-docs-pr/api/PublishedProject_Combined.md

 #### Return value

+DraftProject<br />
-Type: (DraftProject) The draft version of the project.
+The draft version of the project.

 ### <a name="deleteobject"></a> DeleteObject()